AtheMathmo/AtheMathmo.github.io/_posts/2016-03-01-rusty-machine.md

 The `LogisticRegressor` struct allows any Gradient Descent algorithm that fits the base struct to be used.
 There are a number of built-in algorithms (Stochastic GD, etc.) or alternatively the user can create their own and plug them in.
 This relationship is two-fold - developers can create their own models and utilize the existing gradient descent algorithms.

 Of course this doesn't end with logistic regression and gradient descent.
-This flexibility and customisation is an aim throughout.
+This flexibility and customisation is an aim throughout rusty-machine.

-## The down sides

-Maybe this is all sounding great.
-However, it is still early days and lot's of work still needs to be done.

-The library is very immature.
-Though I think the vision is strong we're a long way off and lack a lot of key components for a Machine Learning library.
-Consistent data handling, visualizations and performance are all core areas that need a lot of work.
-Even after this many would consider validation and pipelines too important to miss.

-I'd be naive also to ignore the fact that I have been the sole developer on this project for a while\*.
-There's likely some bad choices that seem good to me - I'd love to have those pointed out!

-\* I have had some help in places.
-Thanks raulsi and all of the amazing people at [/r/rust](https://www.reddit.com/r/rust/) and SO!
+## Where are we now?

+Rusty-machine currently has a fairly comprehensive linear algebra library.
+This certainly isn't state of the art but it is working well enough (for now...).
+The linear algebra library also provides some common data manipulation methods.

+In terms of machine learning the library is growing and will continue to do so.
+Currently there is support for:

+- Linear Regression
+- Logistic Regression
+- Generalized Linear Models
+- K-Means Clustering
+- Neural Networks
+- Gaussian Process Regression
+- Support Vector Machines

+All of the above aim to provide a wealth of customisation.
+For example, different kernels for GPs, different cost and activation functions for Neural Networks, and more.
+In addition to those that are built-in it is also easy to create your own kernels/cost functions and use these within the existing models.

 ## Next steps